 I have already self-published my novel.
 Can I still enter it into the competition?

 Yes.
 We understand that manuscripts can change significantly between drafts and we encourage writers to continue to improve their work.
-Therefore, this year we have changed the rules so that previously submitted manuscripts can be re-entered into the competition.

 I am under 18.
 Can I enter?